jihenesaad/jihenesaad/README.md

 # 💫 About Me:
 Hi, I'm Jihene Saad 👋.
-I'm a passionate Software Engineer 💻 with experience in full-stack development.
+I'm a passionate Software Engineer 💻 with hands-on experience in full-stack development.
 I enjoy building scalable applications ⚙️, exploring new technologies 🚀, and I’m always eager to learn and grow professionally 📚.
 On GitHub, you’ll find some of my projects 📂.

 ## 🌐 Socials: